matteodefra/matteodefra.github.io/about.md

 ~~~

 * Teaching assistant for the courses "Calcolability and Complexity" and "Formal Languages" of the B.Sc. in Computer Science
-* Teaching assistant for the course "Graph Algorithms" of the M.Sc. in Computer Science
+* Teaching assistant for the courses "Semantics Verification and Modelling" and "Graph Algorithms" of the M.Sc. in Computer Science

 ---